putz612/DC612Nov2018/PITCHME.md

 <br>
 @ul[list-bullets-circles]
 - There are much easier ways run a minecraft server
-- Kubernetes
+- Kubernetes is not one of them
-- Views: Render Data via React
+- Really cheap public services are out there for dollars a month
 @ulend
 @snapend